Texas Woman's University (English)

 Informing me ahead of time about your individual needs will afford me the opportunity to organize your sessions effectively.
 I also would love to help you succeed in other subjects like social studies, government, history, creative writing, philosophy, or science when you need to write essays, poetry, or research papers, providing you with interpersonal editing assistance.
 I do not tutor in math and science beyond fifth grade, since these subjects are now taught in different ways which I have found, personally, to be more confusing than logical.

 Tutoring different ages is challenging and rewarding.
-I coach my clientele in area public libraries, like Pasadena Public, Freeman Public, Alvin Public, Pearland Public, and Friendswood Public on a year-long basis.
+I am a Private Tutor who coaches my clientele in area public libraries, like Fairmont Public (Pasadena, TX), Freeman Public (Houston/Clear Lake, TX), Alvin Public, Pearland Public, and Friendswood Public on a year-long basis.
+I do not meet clients in their homes.
 Greetings!
 I hold a Bachelor of Arts Degree in English (minor in Spanish) as well as an M.L.S., Masters of Library Science degree from Texas Woman's University, Denton, Texas.
+I have worked 20 plus years in public libraries (Houston Public Library, almost 16 years, and City of League City Library, 11 years).
+I have provided reference service to

 No-shows/those who cancel within 6 hours of a lesson without calling & leaving a msg. or emailing me in time are charged a $30.00 flat fee.